Azure/bicep-registry-modules/modules/deployment-scripts/create-agw-kv-certificate/README.md

 }
 ```

-### Example 3
+### KeyVault Certificate added to Application Gateway

-Creates a single self-signed certificate in Azure KeyVault, and make it available as a front-end SSL Certificate in Azure Application Gateway.
+Creates a single self-signed certificate in Azure KeyVault, and makes it available as a front-end SSL Certificate in Azure Application Gateway.

 > Requires the Azure Application Gateway to be configured with a [User Managed Identity](https://docs.microsoft.com/azure/application-gateway/key-vault-certs#obtain-a-user-assigned-managed-identity)